nuxeo/nuxeo-drive/DEVELOPERS.md

 To help with this requirement, you can automate checks and formatting using [pre-commit](https://pre-commit.com/): it will call predefined hooks and [black](https://github.com/ambv/black) for you to ensure there is no regression and to keep the code clean.

-For core developers, the whole mecanism is installed with the [developer environment](docs/deployment.md).
+For core developers, the whole mechanism is installed with the [developer environment](docs/deployment.md).
 But if you are a contributor, you can easily use it:

 ```shell
 python -m pip install pre-commit